 You can open the Feature management workspace by selecting the appropriate tile on the dashboard.
 You will see a page that shows a list of features for all releases that are supported by the Feature management experience.
-Over time, Microsoft will enhance the Feature management experience so that it includes more functionality to help you manage features.

 The feature list includes the following information:

 - Feature name – A description of the feature that was added.

 - Status – A symbol indicates whether a feature is turned on (check mark), is turned off (blank), is scheduled to be turned on (clock), is mandatory (lock), requires attention before you turn it on (warning symbol), or can't be turned on (X).
 The setting that is shown is used for all legal entities.
 Note that even when a feature has been turned on, it's still controlled by security.
 Therefore, the feature will be available only to users who have access to it based on their security role.
 It will also be available only in legal entities that the user has access to.

 - Enable date – The date when the feature was turned on or is scheduled to be turned on.

 - Feature added – The date when the feature was added to your environment.
 This date is automatically entered when you update your environment during the monthly release cycles.